aidatorajiro/rakugaki/README.md

 Arbitrium One: <https://opensea.io/collection/rakugaki-7>

-the main net deployment is also available on Linea but opensea still haven's supported Linea...
+the main net deployment is also available on Linea but opensea still haven't supported Linea...

 ## Contract Info